ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/4-tower-cluster-jobs/_index.md

 ### From the Job Output

-The most obvious way is to look up the **EXECUTION NODE** in the details of the job output.
-If you closed it already or want to look it up later, go to **VIEWS->Jobs** and look up the job in question.
+The most obvious way is to look up the **Execution Node** in the details of the job output.
+If you closed it already or want to look it up later, go to **Views->Jobs** and look up the job in question.

 ### From the instance groups

-In one of the controller instances web UI under **ADMINISTRATION** go to the **Instance Groups** view.
-For the `controlplane` instance group, the **TOTAL JOBS** counter shows the number of finished jobs.
-If you click **TOTAL JOBS** you’ll get a detailed list of jobs.
+In one of the controller instances web UI under **Administration** go to the **Instance Groups** view.
+For the `controlplane` instance group, the **Total Jobs** counter shows the number of finished jobs.
+If you click the `controlplane` instance group and switch to the **Jobs** tab in the next page, you’ll get a detailed list of jobs.

-To see on what instance a job actually run go back to the **Instance Groups** view.
-If you click **INSTANCES** under the **controlplane** group, you will get an overview of the **TOTAL JOBS** each controller instance in this group executed.
-Clicking **TOTAL JOBS** for an instance leads to a detailed job list for this instance.
+To see how jobs are distributed over the instances in an **Instance Groups**, go to the **Instances** tab under the **controlplane** group, you will get an overview of the **Total Jobs** each controller instance in this group executed.

 ### Using the API

-- First find the job ID: In the web UI access **VIEWS→Jobs**
+- First find the job ID: In the web UI access **Views→Jobs**

 - The jobs names are prefixed with the job ID, example **3 - Install Apache**